tachiyomiorg/website/src/help/faq/README.md

 #### Why can I not see sources that I have installed?

-##### If it is an extension that is not the same language as your phone's primary language
+##### If it is an extension that is not the same language as your device's primary language
 Enable the language of the source by going to <NavigationText item="browse"/> → Sources tab → <NavigationText item="language"/> → Turn on the language of the source you would like to use.

 ##### If it is an NSFW extension